 A stone kitchen worktop may be the most durable piece in your kitchen, lasting long after you’ve changed curtains or blinds, repainted walls and even replaced cabinet doors.
-As a result, choosing the right colour can feel like a lot of pressure.
+As a result, choosing the best colour for kitchen worktops can feel like a lot of pressure.
 As expert stoneworkers, we’ve fitted kitchen worktops for family homes of every type and style.
 This includes granite and quartz worktops.
 Below you’ll find a few of the tips we’ve picked up along the way to help you get the best Granite worktop colours.

 Many British kitchens are small and dark, with little natural light.
-Light or white stone worktops, particularly with a mirror polish finish, will literally bounce light around, making the space feel brighter and larger.
-If pure white feels too sterile, consider pale shades in any colour, from delicate pinks through creamy yellows.
+Light coloured or white stone worktops, particularly with a mirror polish finish, will literally bounce light around, making the space feel brighter and larger.
+If a pure white granite worktop colour feels too sterile, consider pale shades in any colour, from delicate pinks through to creamy yellows.

 Use different shades to mark out different areas

 With a typical built-in kitchen, the cabinets and worktop are a much more dominant feature of the design than the floor or wall colours.
-This is particularly true in small kitchens, and is the opposite to how we think of most rooms.
-As a result, whatever worktop you choose will be one of the first things people notice in your kitchen and also likely to make a lasting impression.
+This is particularly true in small kitchens and is the opposite to how we think of most rooms.
+As a result, whatever worktop colour you choose will be one of the first things people notice in your kitchen and also likely to make a lasting impression.
 Invest in something that is beautiful, tactile, and also practical and you’ll have an inviting yet elegant kitchen whether your style is country farmhouse or urban minimalist.
 Alternatively, opt for a bright worktop colour for the ultimate statement countertop!

 Interested in our products?
 Feel free to contact us today!